wajihullahbaig/llm-from-scratch/README.md

 - MPS: ~2.41 min
 - GPU: ~0.46 min (batch=8), ~0.4 min (batch=32)

 These results show clear performance gains when using GPU acceleration and larger batch sizes.
 Even a small fraction of the Wikipedia dataset produces coherent text.
-Using the 124M model on a fraction of Wikipedia (1% of data, ~30 million tokens) for ~37 minutes on a GPU yields significantly more logical and coherent text than training solely on a small dataset.
+Using the 162M model on a fraction of Wikipedia (1% of data, ~30 million tokens) for ~37 minutes on a GPU yields significantly more logical and coherent text than training solely on a small dataset.

 ## Tips
 - **Smaller Model + More Data:** Often produces more coherent results than a larger model trained on very limited data.
-- **Advanced Training Techniques:** Try enabling `ADVANCED_TRAINING` for learning rate warmup, cosine decay, and gradient clipping to improve stability and results.
+- **Advanced Training Techniques:** Try enabling `test_before_training: true` for learning rate warmup, cosine decay, and gradient clipping to improve stability and results.
 - **Experimentation is Key:** Adjust batch sizes, subsets of data, and training time to see what fits your compute resources and desired outcome.

 ## Further Reading